rob-myers/rob-myers.github.io/README.md

 - support holes via class
 - better demo.
 - smoother transition to new triangulation via css
-  - learnt that HMR reloads all non-empty useEffect!
+  - learnt that HMR reloads __all non-empty useEffect!__
 - NavDom no longer has width/height props; svg dimension set via worldBounds
 - can add spawn points
+- restrict nav to polygons with a spawn point
+- fix useEffect(..., []) misunderstanding i.e. can only access initial useState values.
+-

 # Next JS